 A hallmark of the program has been the generous donation of billions of dollars in pharmaceuticals from a handful of companies; their donations of essential drugs have enabled USAID to focus its support on distributing these medicines to communities around the world and evaluating progress toward the elimination of these diseases.

-Over the past 12 years, the program has expanded to support 31 countries in Africa, Asia and Latin America.
+Over the past 13 years, USAID has expanded to support 31 countries in Africa, Asia and Latin America.
 In 2016, the USAID NTD Program celebrated its tenth anniversary in the fight against NTDs.
-To date, the program has leveraged more than $19 billion in donated drugs and provided more than 2.3 billion treatments.
-As a result of this program, more than 253.1 million people live in communities no longer requiring treatment for lymphatic filariasis, and 102.4 million people live in communities no longer requiring treatment for trachoma.
+To date, the program has leveraged more than $22.3 billion in donated medicines and provided more than 2.6 billion treatments.
+As a result of this program, more than 280.3 million people live in communities no longer requiring treatment for lymphatic filariasis, and 114.1 million people live in communities no longer requiring treatment for trachoma.